 Carbon Footprint 'Project Zero'

-Latest update from CEO Nick Leighton: “We were delighted to be invited, as an example of a forward thinking innovative tennis club who have embraced the environmental journey to reduce our energy consumption and carbon footprint, to host a “stop over” on the 8th July 2023 for the Ben Nevis to Big Ben Climate Change relay event – 32 days they ran, cycled, hiked, mountain biked, paddled, surfed, skied, swam and dragon boated the baton 2,661km from Ben Nevis to Big Ben!”
+“We were delighted to be invited, as an example of a forward thinking innovative tennis club who have embraced the environmental journey to reduce our energy consumption and carbon footprint, to host a “stop over” on the 8th July 2023 for the Ben Nevis to Big Ben Climate Change relay event – 32 days they ran, cycled, hiked, mountain biked, paddled, surfed, skied, swam and dragon boated the baton 2,661km from Ben Nevis to Big Ben!”

 Read and watch more about this fantastic event and its media coverage here.